 The Pastoral Centre hosts a prayer room, excellent conference rooms, a counseling room, a small library and the offices of the Office of Pastoral Renewal and Family Ministry.
 Visitors to the centre are impressed with the freshness and brightness of the facilities.

 The Armagh Diocesan Pastoral Centre has a particular interest in family ministry.
 At different times it offers various courses including pre-marriage courses, marriage enrichment and bereavement support groups.
-Of special merit has been the establishment of the Beginning Experience (BE), a programme specially designed to help people deal with the loss of a spouse arising from death or separation.
 It is also hosts “Rainbows”, a programme to help children and young people cope with the loss of a parent.

 The Pastoral Centre, with the support of the Office of Pastoral Renewal and Family Ministry offers various programmes and courses that support parishes.
 This includes baptismal ministry training, reflection days and training for ministers of the Eucharist, readers etc, liturgy training and on-going formation for parish pastoral councils.
 Seminars on specific topics are held periodically.